-- A. Two months before the General Assembly registration deadline, notices will be published informing members of St. John's about the opportunity to be delegates.
-Publication will be via
+- A. At least two months before the General Assembly registration deadline, notices will be published informing members of St. John's about the opportunity to be delegates.
+Publication will be via:

-- 1. The newsletter

-- 2. Sunday Order of Service Announcements
+- 1. Sunday Order of Service Announcements

-- 3. St. John's Website
+- 2. St. John's Website

-- 4. All-church e-mail
+- 3. All-church e-mail or e-news

-- B. Applications will be available

-- 1. in the church office

-- 2. in Krolfifer during Sunday Coffee Hour

-- 3. on the website

-- C. Applications must be submitted to the Board for approval no later than the Board meeting before the UUA deadline.

-Funding from St. John's

-- Individuals may pay all or a portion of their registration fees - St. John's will pay the Registration fees of non-staff delegates to the extent possible - Some additional expenses may be covered depending on the availability of funds.
+- B. Applications will be available online and via paper upon request. - C. Applications must be submitted to the Board for approval no later than the Board meeting before the UUA deadline.
+The Board may ask the Denominational Affairs Team to review and make recommendations for delegates. - D. Funding from St. John's - 1.
+Individuals may pay all or a portion of their registration fees. - 2.
+St. John's will pay the Registration fees of non-staff delegates to the extent possible within budgeted funds. - 3.
+Some additional expenses may be covered depending on the availability of funds.